the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 }
 ~~~~~~~

 A **function declaration** starts with the `function` keyword, a descriptive name for this function, and an opening and closing parantheses.
 Everything that follows inside of the curly braces is the code which should run when this function gets called.
-Hence functions are like variables, except that they do not store any values, but code which runs when someone calls the function:
+Hence functions are like variables, except that they do not store any values, but instead code which runs when someone calls the function:

 {title="index.js",lang="javascript"}
 ~~~~~~~